Sega Genesis: Launch

 Sega released the Mega Drive in Japan on October 29, 1988, though the launch was overshadowed by Nintendo's release of Super Mario Bros.
 3 a week earlier.
 Positive coverage from magazines Famitsu and Beep! helped to establish a following.
 Within two days of release, the console's initial production run sold out.
 However, Sega only managed to ship 400,000 units in the first year.
-In order to increase sales, Sega released various peripherals and games, including an online banking system and answering machine called the Sega Mega Anser.
+In order to increase sales, Sega released various peripherals and games, including an online banking system and answering machine called the Sega Mega Anser.(Sic!)
 Nevertheless, the Mega Drive was unable to overtake the venerable Famicom and remained a distant third in Japan behind Nintendo's Super Famicom and NEC's PC Engine throughout the 16-bit era.

-Sega announced a North American release date for the system on January 9, 1989.
 At the time, Sega did not possess a North American sales and marketing organization and was distributing its Master System through Tonka.
 Dissatisfied with Tonka's performance, Sega looked for a new partner to market the Genesis in North America and offered the rights to Atari Corporation, which did not yet have a 16-bit system.
 David Rosen made the proposal to Atari CEO Jack Tramiel and the president of Atari's Entertainment Electronics Division, Michael Katz.
-Tramiel declined to acquire the new console, deeming it too expensive, and instead opted to focus on the Atari ST. Sega decided to launch the console through its own Sega of America subsidiary, which executed a limited launch on August 14, 1989, in New York City and Los Angeles.
-The Genesis was released in the rest of North America later that year.
+Tramiel declined to acquire the new console, deeming it too expensive, and instead opted to focus on the Atari ST. Sega decided to launch the console through its own Sega of America subsidiary.
+It officially launched in September 1989, though a handful of units reached retailer shelves in New York and Los Angeles in late August.